keyboardmedicNL/Twitchgoinglive/Readme.md

 }

 ```
-3. create a streamers.txt file and add every streamer you want to poll on a new line
+3. create a streamers.txt file in the config folder and add every streamer you want to poll on a new line
 4. run the script

 * alternativly you can either build your own docker image with the included dockerfile or use mine with the following command